MadgulaVamshi06/Croma-Clone/README.md

 ## Description
-This project is a clone of Croma, a popular online platform for purchasing electronics and appliances.
 It replicates the core functionalities of the original website, allowing users to browse products, add them to their cart, and make purchases.

 ## Features